ScienceComputing/Python_Programming/Data_Structure_Algorithm/Big_O.md

 ## Big O Notation
-- It measures the worst-case complexity of an algorithm
+- It measures the worst-case complexity of an algorithm: how the increase in the input size increases the time taken to execute an algorithm
   - Time complexity: time taken to run completely [focus]
   - Space complexity: extra memory space
-- Doesn't use seconds/bytes: different results depend on the hardware
+- Doesn't use seconds/bytes: different results depend on the hardware settings
 - Use the mathematical symbols to express the complexity: $O(1)$, $O(n)$, $O(n^2)$

 ## O(1) - constant